Artificial Grass Installation Cost

 £100

-Another factor is the quality and thickness of the grass, as cheap artificial grass with a thickness of 18 – 25mm should only take 1 to 4 days to finish, while a luxury installation with 31 to 40mm grass could take more than a week.
+Something else to consider is the quality of the artificial grass that you're installing.
+Cheap artificial grass with a thickness of 18mm – 25mm should take between 1 – 4 days to install.
+On the other hand, luxury artificial grass with a thickness of 31mm – 40mm could take more than a week to have installed properly.

 There are various cost factors you need to consider before you hire someone to install your artificial grass, the first one being the type of grass you choose.